 or RequestReadTimeout

 directives.
-If either of these directives is defined, increase it’s value and reload the webserver.
+If either of these directives is defined, increase its value and reload the webserver.

 If you don’t find these directives inside the configuration file, you can add them along with their values and test a few requests by reloading the web server.